 It’s dang cold out!
 This is not news to any of you in the Midwest – and it looks like it may stay chilly for a while longer.
-The frigid weather offered me an opportunity to see a good example of a frequent leadership mistake.
+The frigid weather offered me an opportunity to see a good example of frequent leadership mistakes.

 Last week, my wife and I were asked to come into a business to sign some needed documents for a loan we were closing on.
 The person who greeted us and escorted us to her office was delightful and competent.
 As we were entering her small, but nicely appointed office, she apologized that it was a bit cold.
 She explained that although the building was new, “When the temperatures get down like today, the three small offices on this side of the building are cold.”

 Of course, we said it was no problem – as we kept our coats on – but a bit later I said with a smile, “It would be lousy to have to feel cold all day – maybe you should swing by Target up the street and get a small space heater!”
 (I was actually thinking of just going and picking one up for her and bringing it back.)
 She instantly responded, “Oh, that would be wonderful, but they aren’t allowed.”
 What a nice example of bureaucratic leadership AND a missed opportunity.

 Here we have the dreaded “company policy” in play – I am sure that someone up the chain of command would condescendingly explain to me that space heaters create a fire hazard and/or draw too much energy, so they are not allowed.
 (Note that sometimes the expert executive who issued the policy will explain that their use is prohibited by fire code, but that is not always the full story.
 Many jurisdictions do allow the use of space heaters in personal work areas given some conditions and precautions.
 If interested, you can easily research that yourself for your specific local.
 Consumer Reports recently reviewed and suggested the use of personal space heaters for office areas, i.e., those that have outputs of that range from 200 to 900 watts instead of the more common 1,500 watts.)